vietai/mTet/README.md

     --problem=$problem
 </prev>

-To train your model on the generated `tfrecords`
+To train a Transformer model on the generated `tfrecords`

 <prev>